isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 The "society" I had thought of as a distant world began to become visible.
 My heart needed time for a "soft landing," but these girls also helped me prepare my mind to return to society.

-## The way back
+## The Way Back

 In March 1969 we had the graduation ceremony at the Central Labor Academy.

 I was proud only of my attendance, but to my surprise the office manager told me that I had been chosen to represent the graduates of that generation.
-To this day I realize that this honor was based on the standard of "hard worker.
+To this day I realize that the honor was based only on the standard of "hard worker."

 Without hesitation, I extended my hand to Mr. Hori Makoto, the headmaster, and shook his hand in return.